About

 If sharing images from this site, please be kind and remember to credit and/or link.

 Hi there!
 Thanks for visiting.
-I’m an arts administrator, sometimes writer, sometimes photographer, born and raised in Queens, NY, to Colombian-born parents.
-I live in my native borough with my husband and two children, where we can often be found listening to records, looking at art, taking long walks, and escaping to the beach.
+I’m an arts administrator—sometimes writer, sometimes photographer—born and raised in Queens, New York, to Colombian-born parents.
+I live in my native borough with my husband and two children, where we can often be found listening to records, looking at art, taking long walks, or escaping to the beach.

-Earlier in my career, I worked at the Queens Museum, where I helped launch the museum’s social media presence in its early days.
-I earned a Bachelor’s degree in Art Education with a concentration in Photography from SUNY New Paltz and a Master’s degree in Arts and Cultural Management from Pratt Institute.
-My roots in the arts run deep, beginning with my time as a teenager at NYC’s LaGuardia High School for Music & Art and Performing Arts.
+I hold a Master’s degree in Arts and Cultural Management from Pratt Institute and Bachelor’s degree in Art Education with a concentration in Photography from SUNY New Paltz.
+My roots in the arts run deep, beginning as a teenager at New York City’s LaGuardia High School for Music & Art and Performing Arts.

 A little more about me, what I do, and a peek at our family: